Call Us at 334-209-1616

 CONTACT Dr. Le's Chiropractic & Wellness, L.L.C.

-Listen to this PODCAST with Dr. Umar Ellahie on The Back Doctors Podcast with Dr. Michael Johnson as he describes cervical radiculopathy and its relieving care with The Cox® Technic System of Spinal Pain Management.
+Listen to this PODCAST with Dr. Umar Ellahie on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates cervical radiculopathy and its relieving care with The Cox® Technic System of Spinal Pain Management.

 Dr. Le's Chiropractic & Wellness, L.L.C. uses the Cox® Technic spinal manipulation to treat cervical radiculopathy and avert surgery.